 My work has been published in World Politics, Post-Soviet Affairs, Foreign Affairs, and the Washington Post.

-In addition to the data collection for my own dissertation, I led the data collection for the Revolutionary Regimes Project (run by Steve Levitsky and Lucan Way).
+In addition to the data collection for my own dissertation, I led the data collection for the Revolutionary Regimes Project (P.I.s Steve Levitsky and Lucan Way).

 I am currently working on a book manuscript which focuses on the relationship between foreign support and authoritarian regime survival, as well as beginning a new collaborative project on the origins of military forces in autocracies (with Dan Slater, Lucan Way, Steve Levitsky, and Jean Lachapelle).